"""

 def resolve_doi_url(doi: str, validate_uri: bool = True) -> str:

-"""Resolves a DOI to a full URL and validates that it is reachable.
+"""Resolve a DOI to a full URL and validates that it is reachable.

 Args: